 - Creativity question

-You can read more about these 7 types of questions in our article on case interview question types.
+You can read more about case interviews and how to prepare in our free case interview guide.
 You can also get a sense of what candidate-led case interviews are like, using the video below.

 As we mentioned, case interviews at EY-Parthenon are typically candidate-led and therefore use the same format as BCG and Bain.